 - 1. Write names on the Sub-Index plain and in as bold a hand as possible.
 Don't make n like u.
 Don't try to subdivide names on Sub-Index further than is arranged by the scheme here laid out.
-That is, if Baker is the first name for the column, Bae to Bak, write Baker on the first dark ruled line followed by Baer if it should happen to be the second name of that group, on the second dark ruled line, and so on. - 2.
+That is, if Baker is the first name for the column, Bae to Bak, write Baker on the first dark ruled line followed by Buer if it should happen to be the second name of that group, on the second dark ruled line, and so on. - 2.
 A name is written but once on the Sub-Index (except as noted in the next paragraph), no matter how many times the same name is repeated on the Main Index.
 Following the name is a column in which is written the page of the Main Index, where all entries of this name are to be placed. - 3.
-Names similar in sound but spelled differently should be grouped together on the Main Index, and each variety of spelling noted on the Sub-Index. under its proper sub-divisions.
+Names similar in sound but spelled differently should be grouped together on the Main Index, and each variety of spelling noted on the Sub-Index, under its proper sub-divisions.
 Thus:

-Bair-Bare-Baer Bear-Bachr Shafer-Schafer Sheffer-Shaefer Read-Reed-Reid Kline-Klein
+Bair-Bare-Baer Rear-Rachr Shafer-Schafer Sheffer-Sheefer Read-Reed-Reid Kline-Klein

-Lowery-Lowry Lourie, etc. Snyder-Snider Schneider-Schnider Keyser-Keiser-Kizer Pearson-Pierson
+Lowery-Lowry Lourie, etc. Snyder-Snider Schneider-Schnider Kevser-Keiser-Kizer Pearson-Pierson

-- 4. Names like Schneider and Snuder should appear in Sub-Index under Sc and also Sn: Pearson and Pierson under Pe and Pi, etc. However, no notice of more than one style of spelling a name need be taken-and that the way it is spelled on the recorduntil it is spelled differently in a subsequent entry. - 5.
+- 4. Names like Schneider and Snyder should appear in Sub-Index under Sc and also Sn; Pearson and Piersen under Pe and Pi, etc. However, no notice of more than one style of spelling a name need be taken-and that the way it is spelled on the recorduntil it is spelled differently in a subsequent entry. - 5.
 Odd names falling to the same Sub-Index column may be grouped together on the Main Index.
-For example, the names Debler, Dedman, Debroski and Deator being odd, and likely to be infrequent and all belonging to the same Sub-Index column, could be given the same page on the Main Index, and write in the column in red ink, "For names not listed - 6.
-Sub-Indexes can be renewed and rewritten at very little expense and it is so planned that this can be done in after years if they become defaced and capacity, get another of more raid carry one or more fetters into the new binder.
-Continue using time when necessary until you have a Binder for each sub-division or unit.
-It is thus designed to be a Con-
+For example, the names Debler, Dedman, Debrooki and Deater being odd, and likely to be infrequent and all belonging to the same Sub-Index column, could be given the same page on the Main Index, and write in the column in red ink, "For names not listed here, see nese..... - 6.
+Sub-Indexes can be renewed and rewritten at very little expense and it is so planned that this can be done in after years if they become defaced and

+This Index in loose leaf form is continuous and supersive.
+When the Binder becomes filled to its capacity, get another Binder and carry one or more letters into the new Binder.
+Continue doing this when necessary until you have a Binder for each sub-division or unit.
+It is thus designed to be a Continuous Index for a long partied of years.